christianwach/wpcv-woo-civi-integration/readme.txt

 == Description ==

-*Integrate CiviCRM with WooCommerce* creates CiviCRM Contributions, Memberships and Participants from WooCommerce Orders and keeps WooCommerce Customer Accounts in sync with CiviCRM Contact data.
+*WPCV CiviCRM integration for WooCommerce* creates CiviCRM Contributions, Memberships and Participants from WooCommerce Orders and keeps WooCommerce Customer Accounts in sync with CiviCRM Contact data.

 ### Features